elit1986/Markdown-Previewer-Application/README.md

 ## Setup

 To set up the project, clone the repository and install the dependencies with `npm install`.
-You can then start the development server with `npm start`.
+You can then start the development server with `npm run dev`.

 ## Contributing